-The School will use a variety of methods to make students aware of the benefits and opportunities that will be provided at the School.
-These methods are: 1) Outreach to local high school principals and guidance counselors to encourage referrals for students who are unable to successful in a traditional high school setting; 2) Informational meetings with local community, civic, and religious organizations; community leaders; and other people who may be able to inform and/or influence families and students to enroll at the School; 3) In-depth briefings with organizations such as Junior Achievement, Boys and Girls Clubs, and 100 Black Men of America to explain the program and establish a referral Advertisements (including print, social media, billboards, and transit) placed in the neighborhoods surrounding the School; 5) Facilitation of student, peer to peer discussion through the use of materials distributed at events attended by students who fit the demographics; and 6) Toll-free information number posted on the website and enrollment and outreach literature.
+The School will use a variety of methods to attract students to the benefits and opportunities that will be provided at the School.
+These methods are: 1) Outreach to local high school principals and quidance counselors encourage referrals for students who are unable to be successful in a traditional high school setting; 2) Informational meetings with local community, civic, and religious organizations; community leaders; and other people who may be able to inform and/or influence families and students to enroll at the School; 3) In-depth briefings with organizations such as Junior Achievement, Boys and Girls Clubs, and 100 Black Men of America to explain the program and establish a referral network; 4) Advertisements (including print, social media, billboards, and transit) placed in the neighborhoods surrounding the School; 5) Facilitation of student, peer to peer discussion through the use of materials distributed at events attended the demographics; and 6) Toll-free who fit information number posted on the website and included on enrollment and outreach literature.